alixdotsh/Lime/README.md

 l.timezone (lets you set your timezone and find the timezone of others that set it aswell)

+l.reminders/l.reminder set (lets you add a reminder for the bot to ping you when the time is up. for example, l.reminder set 1m do my homework)

 # Invite Link
 https://discord.com/oauth2/authorize?client_id=784536198211305483&scope=bot&permissions=8